 While the project works throughout the country, there is a particular focus on six watersheds: the Chira-Piura (serving the city of Piura), Chillón-Rimac-Lurin-Alto Mantaro (serving Lima), Quilca-Chili (serving Arequipa), Tambo-Moquegua (serving Moquegua), Vilcanota-Urubamba (serving Cusco-Piuray), and Mayo (serving Moyobamba).
 In these basins, project partners will work closely with local communities, watershed councils, businesses, and water utilities to implement natural infrastructure projects.

-With partners in the Ministries of Environment, Agriculture, Housing, and Women, as well as Peru’s national water regulator SUNASS, its National Water Authority (ANA), and local governments, communities, and businesses, Forest Trends leads the implementation team of CONDESAN, the Peruvian Society for Environmental Law (SPDA), EcoDecisión, and Imperial College London.
+With partners in the Ministries of Environment, Agriculture, Housing, and Women, as well as Peru’s national water regulator SUNASS, its National Water Authority (ANA), and local governments, communities, and businesses, Forest Trends leads the implementation team of CONDESAN, the Peruvian Society for Environmental Law (SPDA), EcoDecisión, and experts from Imperial College London.

 The launch event in June illustrated the influence that the project is already beginning to have.
 The collaboration between Canada and the United States and their commitment to this major investment sends a strong signal to the international community: new approaches are needed for securing vital water sources and managing water sustainably for the long term.